cdhanna/BNugetDocs/Readme.md

 [![Configuration Tutorial Video](https://img.youtube.com/vi/kurn2-vXxEk/0.jpg)](https://www.youtube.com/watch?v=kurn2-vXxEk&t=90)

-In addition to the video above, watch the [video about configuration contexts](https://www.youtube.com/watch?v=kurn2-vXxEk&t=297) as well.
+In addition to the above video, watch the [video about configuration contexts](https://www.youtube.com/watch?v=kurn2-vXxEk&t=297) as well.

 _BNuget_ uses a hierarchical file based configuration system.
 A configuration asset will define the behavior of _BNuget_ operations for all `.bnuget` files in the sub directories of the configuration.
 Each `.bnuget` file will be configured by exactly one configuration asset.
 If there are multiple configuration assets in a `.bnuget` file's parent path, then the closest configuration by file distance will be used.
 If there is no configuration file anywhere in the parent path of a `.bnuget` file, then that `.bnuget` file will use the default hardcoded configuration.